appdev-at-mit/blog/_posts/devops.md

 With our setup from part 1, if someone wanted to update the app with their changes, they would have to:

 1. Merge the pull request on Github.
-2. SSH onto a staging server.
+2. SSH onto a staging server (connect to a terminal remotely).
 3. Pull the code from Github.
 4. Build the code, install new dependencies, etc.
 5. Run the test suite and check that everything passes.